 The Great Outdoors

-Living the city life with street lights and skyscrapers aren’t very ideal for stargazing or getting fresh air.
+Living the city life with street lights and skyscrapers isn’t very ideal for stargazing or getting fresh air.
 Central New York has over 184,500 acres of land with lakes, streams, and waterfalls for various water activities.
 It is also home to 14 state parks with over 350 miles of trails over 8 counties for hiking and cycling.
-Below are some other outdoor activities that you can enjoy when visiting Central New York:
+Below are some other outdoor activities that you can enjoy:

 - Horseback Riding